 - Paprika + Chipotle Chile Powder.
 These two spices both possess the perfect combination of smoky and spicy.

-- Bake pork tenderloin for 8 to 10 minutes at 400 degrees F. Let rest for 10 minutes, then slice.
-ENJOY!
+- Bake.
+Cook pork tenderloin in the oven for 8 to 10 minutes at 400 degrees F.

 - To Store.
 Refrigerate pork in an airtight storage container for up to 3 days.